-For the first time in their reply brief, the Gambrills attempt to distinguish their claims from the Hunter line, arguing first, that student discipline is separate from education, and second, that their "damages here were caused by bodily injury and significant physical harm, not amorphous academic harm." (emphasis omitted).
-We are unpersuaded.
+For the first time in their reply brief, 15 the Gambrills attempt to distinguish their claims from the Hunter line, arguing first, that student discipline is separate from claims of educational negligence are barred as a matter of law in Maryland.
+Therefore, it is this decision that we review.